 Stovetop Borscht

-You can find my original recipe for Borscht made on the stovetop here => Ukrainian Borscht
+You can find my original recipe for Borscht made on the stove top here => Ukrainian Borscht

 The main difference between stovetop and Instant Pot borscht is time.
 This mainly applies to the meat version.